chris-short/chrisshort.net/content/post/a-getting-to-know-you-exercise/index.md

 * I discovered Kubernetes in 2016
 * I've been a CNCF Ambassador since 2017
-* If you want to amp something up with CNCF or get something done in the K8s community; let me know
+* If you want to amp something up with CNCF or get something done in the Kubernetes community; let me know

 Hopefully, this is useful for folks to use during their face to face or team meetings in the future.
 I got a lot out of creating my portion and way more out of listening to my coworkers.